Skip to content

 Multi-prompt execution (run_many) One call per prompt, shared context

-Local file inputs ✅ (images and PDFs) OpenRouter keeps the local file subset narrow
+Local file inputs ✅ (images and PDFs) OpenRouter keeps the local file subset narrow; local provider is text-only

 PDF URL inputs ✅ (via URI part) ✅ (native input_file.file_url) ✅ (native document URL block) ⚠️ best-effort Prefer local PDFs when reliability matters